Inchworm-Foldable-Robotics/Inchworm-Foldable-Robotics.github.io/_pages/about.md

 > **How does gait timing (period) influence the achievable speed and robustness of an inchworm-inspired foldable crawler, in both simulation and experiment?**

-This home page summarizes how that question connects to the team’s goals, the biological and robotic background, and the design–build–simulate–compare workflow of Project Assignment 2.
+This home page summarizes how that question connects to the team’s goals, the biological and robotic background, and the design build simulate compare workflow of Project Assignment 2.

 ## Team Goals